Kylertk21/RailsApp/M03_GE_Sprint_01.md

 `rails generate scaffold <name> <fieldname>:<datatype>`

-recommend: `rails generate scaffold Student first_name:string last_name:string email:string grad_date:date`
+recommend: `rails generate scaffold Student first_name:string last_name:string school_email:string grad_date:date`
 ___

 ## USS 2: AS the MSU CS Admin, I want to ensure students enter school email that is unique and in the correct format, so that no two students can use the same email address